A History of Gamification in Learning Pool Platform

 What is the Alternative?

-Where traditional eLearning has tried and failed, Learning Pool (formerly HT2 Labs) have persisted with new models based around gamification.
+Where traditional eLearning has tried and failed, Learning Pool has persisted with new models based around gamification.
 Gamified learning attempts to take cues from some of the most engaging and, rewarding user experiences in software [namely, gaming] and, incorporate them to the learning experience.

-While there are many different factors that have been identified as potential sources of engagement, Learning Pool (formerly HT2 Labs) have brought the following into Stream LXP (formerly Curatr):
+While there are many different factors that have been identified as potential sources of engagement, Learning Pool has brought the following into Learning Pool Platform.

 A Rewarding Experience